olivecha/guitarsounds/paper/paper.md

 The `Sound` class is used to store all the information corresponding to a single sound file.
 When a `.wav` file is read using `guitarsounds`, all the processing is handled by the `Sound` class, such as truncating, filtering or normalizing the sound signal.
 The `Sound` class provides the features relying on more than one `Signal` instance, but still using the information from a single sound file, such as the power distribution of a sound across different frequency bands.
-Finally, the `SoundPack` class is contains multiple `Sound` class instances and provides the features used to compare the data between different sound files.
+Finally, the `SoundPack` class contains multiple `Sound` class instances and provides the features used to compare the data between different sound files.
 The `SoundPack` methods are divided between methods developed to compare two sounds and methods developed to compare an arbitrary amount of sounds.
 As an example, the method plotting the FFT of two sounds in a mirror configuration can only be called if the `SoundPack` was constructed using exactly two sounds, whereas the method showing a table of the different sound fundamental frequencies can be called for a `SoundPack` instance created using an arbitrary number of `Sounds`.

-As an example, the log-time envelope, a feature illustrating the amplitude of a sound with a higher definition in time at the start of the sound, can be computed using `guitarsounds`.
+As an example, the log-time envelope, a feature representing the amplitude of a sound with a higher definition in time at the start of the sound, can be computed using `guitarsounds`.
 By plotting this feature for the same note played on two instruments, the dynamic response of the instruments can be compared for a specific excitation frequency.
 A code snippet comparing the log-time envelope of two sounds is presented below with the associated output in \autoref{fig:log-comp}.
 In the following code, the `SoundPack` object is first instantiated from the specified sound files.
 For each file, a `Sound` class instance is created and conditioned.
 In the conditioning procedure, the signal is first resampled to have a sample rate equal to 22050 Hz, this is important to ensure all the features compared between sounds are computed using the same sample rate.
-The sound is then trimmed so that the beginning of the onset is at 100 ms, as can be seen on figure \autoref{fig:log-comp}.
+The sound is then trimmed so that the beginning of the onset is at 100 ms, as can be seen on \autoref{fig:log-comp}.
-To ensure compared sounds have the same length, the end of the sounds is trimmed so that each sound has the same number of samples as the shortest sound.
+To ensure compared sounds have the same length, the ends of the sounds are trimmed so that each sound has the same number of samples as the shortest sound.
-When a single `Sound` is instantiated, the end of the sound can be trimmed according to its fundamental frequency by setting the key-word argument `auto_trim=True` in the `condition` method.
-By using this functionality, sounds having an higher fundamental frequency will be trimmed to a shorter length, as they tend to decay at a faster rate.
 The `guitarsounds` package relies on `matplotlib` [@hunter_matplotlib_2007] for all its vizualisation features.
 Thus, users familiar with `matplotlib` objects can tune the figures created by `guitarsounds` to their needs.